peterwestai2/symbolic-knowledge-distillation/README.md

 We will include new versions of ATOMIC-10X and COMET-distill here.

 [**v1.0**:](https://storage.googleapis.com/ai2-mosaic-public/projects/symbolic-knowledge-decoding/symbolic-knowledge-distillation.tar.gz) the original version described in our work and in the "Data/Model Release" section below.
+This version includes relations {xAttr, xWant, xNeed, xReact, xEffect, xIntent, HinderedBy}

 [**v2.0**:](https://storage.googleapis.com/ai2-mosaic-public/projects/symbolic-knowledge-decoding/symbolic-knowledge-distillation_2.0.gz) updated version which includes new relations {oReact, oEffect, oWant, oNeed, isAfter, isBefore}.
 These follow relations from [Hwang et al. 2020](https://arxiv.org/pdf/2010.05953.pdf), focussed on the same PersonX/PersonY-style events used in v1.0